-Conveniently Located in the heart of England, Keele excels in both education and research.
-We’re world-renowned for the breadth of our teaching and are proud to be consistently ranked in the top three in the National Student Survey (NSS), of broad-based universities in England.
+Keele is a place where students thrive – we’re proud to be joint No.1 in England for course satisfaction in the Guardian University League Table 2019, in addition to being consistently ranked in the top three in the National Student Survey (NSS), of broad-based universities in England.
 We’re known for our close campus community experience, as much as our world-renowned research.
 In 2019 we celebrated 70 years of becoming the first new university of the 20th century and we continue to invest and evolve to meet the changing needs of our students.
 Learn more about the opportunities at Keele.

 Got questions about grades and other entry criteria?
 Find out how our admissions team can help.

 Visit us, meet other students, hear about courses at Keele, take a tour and experience everything our campus has to offer.

 Get answers to your queries from academics and current students.

 From facilities, to restaurants and bars, transport on and off campus, campus security and more.